Frequently asked questions

 Q: If a camper got sick how is it handled?

-A: All staff must have Wilderness First aid or greater.
-We have an on call Nurse that is near by our camp also.
+A: All staff must have a First Aid certificate or greater.
 If it is something that needs to be taken care of ASAP we will take them to the hospital.
-15 min from base camp is Dartmouth Medical Center one of the best Medical Centers in New England.

 Q: My teen has asthma will this be an issue?

 A: No, This is not an issue here.
-The teens are in control of there limits, if she or he needs to rest she or he can, we would ask that she or he caries her inhaler on her during all activities.
+The teens are in control of their limits, if she or he needs to rest she or he can, we would ask that she or he carries an inhaler during all activities.

 Q: What are they required to carry on the hikes?